Aelerinya/notion-project-migration/SPEC.md

 - If no subtasks, do nothing. keep Subtasks to transfer as is
 - Display titles of subtasks edited of all projects

+## Manual step: Check all subtasks were saved

+In view `Check substasks marked` check that they all have the status `Subtask to relink`

 ## Step 5: Remove substasks relations `remove-subtasks`
 - Target: All Tasks where `Migration status` is `Project to migrate`
 - Clears the "Subtask" relation (sets to empty array)